Uniform Fourier restriction for convex curves: Proof of Theorem

-where we used H\"{o}lder's inequality with the couple of exponents $(\frac{3}{2},3)$ in the first inequality, we evaluated the first factor, which is independent of $c,d$, and we used Fubini in the second factor in the second inequality, and we used \eqref{eq:k_det} and \eqref{eq:det_rect} in the third.
+where we used the definition of $\nu$ in the first equality, H\"{o}lder's inequality with the couple of exponents $(3/2,3)$ in the first inequality, we evaluated the first factor, which is independent of $c$ and $d$, in the third equality, we used Fubini in the second inequality, and we used Theorem~\ref{thm:kappa_zeta''} and the chains of inequalities in \eqref{eq:k_det} and \eqref{eq:det_rect} in the third inequality.

 Now, let $\{ R_n \colon n \in \N \}$ be a set of rectangles covering $z(E)$ and define $E_n \subseteq E$ by

 Then $\{ E_n \colon n \in \N \}$ is a covering of $E$, and we have

 By taking the $\liminf$ over all the possible coverings, we obtain the desired inequality.